kyoung/trek/PMO.md

 # Current Sprint
 - [ ] Engineering warning on dangerous power level bumps
-  - [ ] Refresh the side screen when power levels are no longer critical
+  - [x] Refresh the side screen when power levels are no longer critical
   - [ ] Risks to systems should be made clear
+    - [x] Include EPS percentage
+    - [ ] Force a confirmation popup when above safety line
-  - [ ] Systems should be damaged more than they currently are from over use
+  - [x] Systems should be damaged more than they currently are from over use
   - [ ] EPS blowout status needs much better visual representation
     - [ ] include sound effect and cracked screen as well